 Stella comes from the Latin language and means "star.”
 It was most popular in the early 1900s, but popped up again (and stayed at the top) in the late 1990s.
 Stella, in pop culture, is widely known for a main character in Tennessee Williams’ play, "A Streetcar Named Desire.”

 The name Aubrey means "elf ruler" and has a Germanic origin.
 It can also be spelled as Aubree or Aubri, although the latter two are not as popular.
-The name has flip-flopped in popularity over time; it was very popular from the 1920s to the 1940s, but took a nose dive after 1960.
+The name has flip-flopped in popularity over time; it was very popular from the 1920s to the 1940s, but took a nosedive after 1960.
 It wasn’t until 2008 that the name became popular again; three years prior in 2005, Aubrey O'Day first appeared on MTV's popular reality show, "Making the Band," in which Sean "Diddy" Combs helped put together girl group Danity Kane.

 Addison is English in origin and translates to mean "Adam,” which in Hebrew means earth.
 It was mildly popular in the late 1990s and early 2000s, but it reached its peak in 2007.
-That is the year that the character Addison Shepherd was introduced in the hit television show "Grey’s Anatomy,” which could be why it rose in popularity.
+That is the year that the character Addison Montgomery-Shepherd was introduced in the hit television show "Grey’s Anatomy,” which could be part of why it rose in popularity.

 Lillian is an English name that means "innocence,” "beauty,” and "purity.”
 It is often a nickname for Elizabeth and can be a longer version of the name Lilly.
 From 1885 to 1915 it was popular, but dropped from favor from 1920 to 1990.
 It starting coming back into vogue from 2002 on.

-Hannah is another name that has multiple meanings in multiple languages.
-The American and biblical meanings, show Hannah means "gracious,” "merciful” and "willingly to give.”
-In Hebrew and English, Hannah is the name of Samuel the Prophet and means "favor of grace.”
+Hannah is another name that has multiple meanings in various languages.
+The American and biblical meanings show Hannah means "gracious,” "merciful,” and "willingly to give.”
+In Hebrew and English, Hannah is the name of Samuel the prophet and means "favor of grace.”
 It was insanely popular in the late 1800s, dipped in the 1900s, and climbed back to the top in the 1980s where it remains a top name.

 The name Eleanor originally came from the French name Aliénor, which is derived from the name Helen.
 Eleanor, in the English language, means "shining one” or "bright one,” and in German, it means "alien” or "foreign.”
 Eleanor was at the height of its popularity in 1915, dropped significantly, but eventually made its way back up the list.